Dell Laptop Screen Replacement Cost UK 2026: Inspiron, XPS & Latitude Prices

 What a Dell screen replacement actually involves

 On an Inspiron clamshell the process is the straightforward end of laptop repair.
 The bezel or bottom cover is removed, the display assembly is unplugged from the motherboard, and the webcam and touch cables are detached.
-The faulty IPS panel is lifted out, the new panel seated, the hinges re-torqued to factory tension, and the whole unit function-tested — display, touch (where present), webcam and backlight uniformity.
+The faulty IPS panel is lifted out, the replacement dropped in, the hinges re-set to their factory torque, and the whole unit function-tested — display, touch (where present), webcam and backlight uniformity.
 A Latitude clamshell is the same job with a few more reassembly steps because the business chassis is more densely screwed.

 An XPS is the involved end.
-The InfinityEdge bezel-less panel is bonded with adhesive, so it lifts on controlled soft heat and a plastic edge tool rather than leverage — the OLED variants are fragile and edge-lit, so a heavy hand cracks the glass.
-Once the new panel is seated and the digitiser and webcam cables re-routed, the adhesive is re-laid and the assembly pressed evenly to restore the seamless bezel.
+The InfinityEdge glass is held by a continuous bead of adhesive, so it has to be released with gentle, even warmth and a nylon spudger walked around the perimeter — the OLED versions are edge-lit and unforgiving, and a single point of pressure puts a crack clean across the panel.
+Once the new panel is seated and the digitiser and webcam cables re-routed, fresh adhesive is laid down and the assembly pressed evenly to restore the seamless bezel.
 The result is tested corner to corner for touch tracking and for backlight uniformity, because a poorly seated InfinityEdge panel shows light bleed at the edges.
 The extra labour and the dearer panel are why an XPS screen sits well above an Inspiron one.

 OEM-grade vs aftermarket Dell screens